Fahimhasan005/Self-introduction/README.md

-- 👋 Hi, I’m @Fahimhasan005
+- 👋 Hi, I’m Fahim Hasan born in Bangladesh, Studied in Shanghai,lives in Tokyo,Japan.
-- 👀 I’m interested in ...
+- 👀 I’m interested in sustainable ,creative innovation.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Backend development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creating new flatform for business more specifically(Designer, Web developer and Backend Engineer).
-- 📫 How to reach me ...
+- 📫 Reach me LinkdIn, Instagram,Twitter,Facebook,Line & Wechat.

 <!---
 Fahimhasan005/Fahimhasan005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.